aduriseti/cs145_project/README.md

 only if we get a larger dataset will a richer model like a NN be usefull
 - [x] also I am seeing a submission link for a crawler code - I'll de notebookify what I already did and make a sample tweet json
 - [x] I'll add two new classifiers (SVC, MLP)
+- [x] denotebookify crawler and create run script as well as sample tweet json file

 ### Jonny
 - [ ] also @Jonny Hurwitz it is important you include the ROC and PR/RC plots and associated AUC statistics